Appliance Service Technician

 In general, appliance service technicians:

-- consult manufacturers' service manuals and bulletins when the cause of the problem is not readily apparent, and use specialized tools and testing devices to locate the source of the problem
+- access manufacturers' service manuals and bulletins and use specialized tools and testing devices to locate the issue(s),

-- prepare work orders, complete the necessary reports for billing, and maintain records for parts inventories and future service calls
+- prepare work orders, complete reports for billing, and maintain records for parts inventories and future service calls.

 For more information regarding tasks and activities, please review the Trade Regulation.

-Appliance service technicians usually work a 40-hour week, but may work overtime in an emergency or at busy times of the year.
-Some work Saturdays and evenings to serve customers and the hours of work can vary considerably for those who are self-employed.
+Appliance service technicians usually work a 40-hour week and may work overtime in an emergency or at busy times of the year.

 Appliance service technicians are independent and self-motivated individuals who enjoy meeting and helping people.
 The work is most rewarding for those who like problem-solving and working with their hands.